TruLight vs JellyFish Lighting: An In-Depth Comparison for Salt Lake City Homeowners

 TruLight includes dedicated motion sensor modules that tie directly into the lighting system.
 When motion triggers a sensor, an assigned zone of lights turns on.
 JellyFish integrates with Alexa, Google, and Ring doorbells, but does not have dedicated motion sensor hardware built into the lighting system in the same way.

-In practical use, a homeowner in Cottonwood Heights sets the back gate sensor to trigger just the east side roofline zone after 11 p.m.
-A front driveway sensor triggers the full front elevation in pure white at any hour.
+In practical use, you can set a back gate sensor to trigger one roofline zone after 11 p.m., while a driveway sensor triggers the full front elevation.
 That level of sensor-per-zone customization is where dedicated modules beat a third-party smart-home integration.

 Who Actually Has True Zoning?